Arjjoon24/arj-analytics-portfolio/README.md

 # arj-analytics-portfolio
-My personal portfolio of SQL &amp; data analysis projects
+A collection of SQL and data analytics projects demonstrating data modeling, visualization, and actionable insights.